apteryxxyz/jswhat/README.md

 ### Text

-When wanting to identify some basic text, simply type `what <text>` and the module will try to identify what it is.
-You can also identify multiple strings by simply putting a space between the strings `what <text> <text> <text>`.
-Anything argument that doesn't start with a dash (-) will be considered a string to identify.
+When wanting to identify some basic text, you can simply type `what <text>` and `what` will try to identify what it is.
+You can also identify multiple stirngs by simply feeding `what` more strings (with spaces in between) like `what <text> <text> <text>`.
+In fact, any argument that does not start with a dash (-) will be treated as a string to identify.

 ### File

-You can also scan a file and identify strings within them.
-All you have to do is pass a file path as the text argument and enable the `nontext` option `what path/to/file --nontext`.
-The `nontext` is required to ensure you are meaning to scan a file, as you could be looking to identify the path itself instead.
+You have the ability to use `what` to scan a file and identify the content within.
+All you need to do is pass a file path as the text argument and enable the `nontext` option.
+For example `what path/to/file --nontext`.
+The `nontext` is required to ensure you are meaning to scan a file, as you could be looking to identify the path to the file itself instead.

 ### URL

-You have the ability to also scan text from a URL.
-It cound be the HTML of a site like `https://www.google.com/` or the contents of  a file hosted online, like `https://data.iana.org/TLD/tlds-alpha-by-domain.txt`, example `what https://url.to/text --nontext`.
+You can also use `what` to scan the text from the other end of a URL.
+It could be the HTML of a site like `https://www.google.com/` or the contents of a file hosted online, like `https://data.iana.org/TLD/tlds-alpha-by-domain.txt`, example `what https://url.to/text --nontext`.
 This also requires the `nontext` option for the same reason as a file.

 ## 🟢 NodeJS